-In the last few years, i’ve met an increasing number of people who are entering the field of UX feeling disheartened and disillusioned with the process of searching for a job.
+In the last few years, I’ve met an increasing number of people who are entering the field of UX feeling disheartened and disillusioned with the process of searching for a job.

-company agrees to implement something that’s been designed and student/entry level gets some experience for their portfolio.
+company agrees to implement something that’s been designed and student/entry-level gets some experience for their portfolio.

 the market for juniors is overcrowded and lots of companies aren’t looking to hire people with no experience.

-At a UX meetup recently, the audience were asked by a new founder to pitch in any ideas of what they thought he could do to improve his product.
+At a UX meetup recently, the audience was asked by a new founder to pitch in any ideas of what they thought he could do to improve his product.
 He had 4 minutes at the end of his talk and there wasn’t much time or response from the audience.

-it got me thinking that there must be a fair few businesses starting up that would like some guidance on how to make their products or services the best it can be but who might not have the connections or budget to hire an agency or a freelancer.
+it got me thinking that there must be a fair few businesses starting up that would like some guidance on how to make their products or services the best they can be but who might not have the connections or budget to hire an agency or a freelancer.

 It made me think it could use the strength of the crowd to give businesses useful recommendations and students and new entrants an opportunity to work on a live project – extremely useful for their portfolios.